 Nausea, the unpleasant sensation of being about to vomit, can occur alone or can accompany vomiting (the forceful expulsion of gastric contents), dyspepsia, or other gastrointestinal symptoms.
 Retching differs from vomiting in the absence of expulsion of gastric content.
 In addition, patients may confuse vomiting with regurgitation, which is the return of esophageal contents to the hypopharynx with little effort .
 (See "Clinical manifestations and diagnosis of gastroesophageal reflux in adults".)

 The recommendations made in this topic are generally consistent with the American Gastroenterological Association (AGA) guidelines for nausea and vomiting .
 The pathophysiology of nausea and vomiting and the overall approach to the patient with these symptoms will be reviewed here.
 The prevention and treatment of chemotherapy-induced nausea and vomiting and characteristics of antiemetic drugs are discussed separately.
-(See "Prevention and treatment of chemotherapy-induced nausea and vomiting" and "Characteristics of antiemetic drugs".)
+(See "Prevention and treatment of chemotherapy-induced nausea and vomiting in adults" and "Characteristics of antiemetic drugs".)

 Nausea — Studies that produce motion sickness in humans indicate how some of the physiologic interactions can cause nausea [3,4].
 In one report, for example, gastric myoelectrical activity and endogenous neuroendocrine responses were compared in subjects with and without motion sickness elicited by vection (induced by rotating a drum with black and white vertical stripes around seated stationary subjects) .
 Thirteen subjects developed tachygastria (an increase in gastric slow wave rhythm) and motion sickness during vection, while nine maintained normal gastric rhythms and remained symptom-free.
 Nausea followed within minutes of and was proportional to the degree of tachygastria.
 Anticipatory increases in plasma cortisol and beta endorphin occurred in subjects who developed nausea and gastric tachyarrhythmias; endogenous epinephrine and norepinephrine concentrations were also increased in these subjects.